The Powerful Link Between Music and Memory: What the Science Shows

 - Sharpened focus

-Increased stimulation of the cerebellum—one of the areas of the brain responsible for coordination
+- Increased stimulation of the cerebellum, one of the areas of the brain responsible for coordination

-3. Promotes Healthier Sleep
+3. Playing Golf Promotes Healthier Sleep

 A good night’s rest is one of the key factors to physical and mental health and well-being.
 During deep sleep, the body and brain perform restorative and repairing processes, which can help you function at an optimal level in your waking hours.

-4. Fosters Socialization
+4. Playing Golf Fosters Socialization

 - Stave off loneliness and depression